tcheneau/wiredto154/README.md

       --pathloss arg                    path loss model for the simulation -s [ --simulation ] arg           XML file that describes the simulation

+A hidden argument, named *--help-pathloss* can be passed to the program.
+It provides detailed information on the parameters accepted by the path loss model.
+However, due to a limitation of the Boost Program Option library, it seems that the parameters have to be passed in the "--param=value" format (e.g. other format such as "--param value" won't be recognized).

 Adding nodes to the simulation
 ------------------------------